OfficeDev/Microsoft-365-Copilot-Samples/samples/cext-trey-research-python/README.md

+---
+page_type: sample
+description: This sample demonstrates how to create an agent that interacts with a consulting API to provide information about consultants and projects.
+products:
+- copilot-m365
+languages:
+- json
+- python
+---

 # Trey Research Copilot extension (anonymous version)

 Trey Research is a fictitious consulting company that supplies talent in the software and pharmaceuticals industries.
 The vision for this demo is to show the full potential of Copilot extensions in a relatable business environment.